Imports

 if rotate_x_labels:

-for l in ax1.get_xticklabels():
+for label in ax1.get_xticklabels():

 # Plot covariance matrix

-im = ax2.imshow(Σ, cmap=cm.YlGnBu)
+im = ax2.imshow(covariance, cmap="YlGnBu")

 divider = make_axes_locatable(ax2)

-cax = divider.append_axes('right', size='5%', pad=0.02)
+cax = divider.append_axes("right", size="5%", pad=0.02)

 cbar = plt.colorbar(im, ax=ax2, cax=cax)

-cbar.ax.set_ylabel('$K(X,X)$', fontsize=8)
+cbar.ax.set_ylabel("$K(X,X)$", fontsize=8)

-ax2.set_xlabel('X', fontsize=10, labelpad=0)
+ax2.set_xlabel("X", fontsize=10, labelpad=0)

-ax2.set_ylabel('X', fontsize=10, labelpad=0)
+ax2.set_ylabel("X", fontsize=10, labelpad=0)

 # Show 5 custom ticks on x an y axis of covariance plot